xan105/node-powertoast/README.md

 #### `remove(appID: string, uniqueID?: string | string[]): Promise<void>`

-Remove programmatically notification(s) from the Action Center (≥ Win10).
+Remove programmatically notification(s) from the notification center (≥ Win10).

-If using only appID then it removes every notification for said appID in the action center.<br/>
+If using only appID then it removes every notification for said appID in the notification center.<br/>
 If you provide an optional uniqueID _as a string_ then it removes that specific notification for the given appID.

 If you want to use the tag and group (label) properties of a toast to target a notification then use uniqueID _as an array_ as `[tag, groupLabel]`.<br/>